THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 The bright red jersey I rode with is very visible, adding a bit of “high-viz” security along your ride.
 The rear pockets are deep enough to sink my hand into up to my wrist.
 This gives you all sorts of room to store food, a rain jacket or light vest, and other gear you might bring on long rides.
 It’s a jersey I now often reach for when I’m riding with one of my favorite regular black bib shorts on a hot day.

-While the jersey’s cut and stretch will allow it to fit either a slim or standard shoulder width rider, the bib shorts are best on a rider with standard width hips.
+While the jersey’s cut and stretch will allow it to fit either a slim or standard shoulder-width rider, the bib shorts are best on a rider with standard width hips.
 I tried them in both medium and small and my slim hips and skinny bottom couldn’t fill either of them up.
-To get a “full bottom” review, I passed the mediums over to my medium sized, standard hip width fellow rider and group leader David who, a couple years ago, did his own testing of a half dozen different bib shorts to select the ones he would ride on a 6 week, century-a-day tour from the west to east coast.
+To get a “full bottom” review, I passed the mediums over to my medium-sized, standard hip-width fellow rider and group leader David who, a couple years ago, did his own testing of a half dozen different bib shorts to select the ones he would ride on a 6 week, century-a-day tour from the west to the east coast.

 In the immortal Garth’s words and in light of those credentials, “I am not worthy” as a rider and perhaps a tester, but I continued to ride the small size and offer here my observations and then David’s evaluation.

 Unique to Endura, when you order these bib shorts, you can specify the chamois width you want.
 They give you a table of saddle models and sizes with the corresponding chamois width size for their bib shorts that lines up the padding with your sit bones.
 That seems to make sense to me.
 In my case, for example, my bike fitter has me on the widest of the three options of the Specialized Romin Evo saddle (and it fits me very well) even though I’ve got narrow hips and a bony arse.
 So I ordered the wide version of the Endura Pro SL bib shorts in first the medium and then the small size.